Skip to main content

 Seek medical advice from a physician and see handbooks for a more complete list of equipment, as this is only a sample.
 The Medical Officer should be familiar with the indicated use of the contents in the medical kit.

-Medical kits must meet the objectives of the intended voyage and the abilities of the ship’s medical officer.
+Medical kits must meet the objectives of intended voyage and the abilities of the ship‘s medical officer.
 Commercially available medical kits vary in complexity and if used their contents should be reviewed to be sure they meet the objectives of the voyage.
 The items below, or appropriate substitutes, are recommended.
 These recommendations however are not intended to be a substitute for proper consultation with a medical provider.
 Neither the publishers, nor the author will hold themselves responsible for errors, omissions, or alterations in this list.

-Airway kit:
+Airway kit

-Oral airways (small, medium and large)
+Oral airways (small medium and large)

 Ambu bag, CPR mask

-Adhesive tape: ½”, 1”, and 2” (1.25, 2.5, and 5 cm.)
+Adhesive tape: 1/2”, 1” and 2” )1.25, 2.5, and 5cm)

 Non-adhesive dressings: Telfa, Xeroform gauze (Vaseline impregnated gauze)

-Ace bandages: 2”, 4”, and 6” (5, 10, and 15 cm.)
+Ace bandages: 2”, 4” and 6” (5, 10 and 15 cm)

-Sling and swath or Triangle bandages
+Sling and swath or Triangular bandages

-Large abdominal/ trauma dressing: ABD Pad
+Large abdominal/trauma dressings: ABD Pad

-Finger splinting material: tongue depressors, aluminum splint
+Finger splinting material; tongue depressors, aluminum splint

-Laceration tray: 1% or 2% Lidocaine , syringes with needles 18, 21, and 25 gauge
+Laceration tray: 1% or 2% Lidocaine, syringes with needles 18, 21 and 25 gauge Sterile Hemostat, needle driver, forceps, scissors, gauze sponges

-Sterile gloves: Sizes 7, 7 1/2, 8
+Sterile gloves: sizes 7, 7 1/2, 8

 Sterile drapes and iodine prep sticks